rubyonrailsfourbook/book/13-to-be-added/XX-exerises.markdown

-Exerise:Add a admin backend using RailsAdminAdd a tag cloud
+Exercises:## Add a admin backend using RailsAdmin## Add a tag cloud